 At dawn the swimmers arrive; it’s 10am and the man rolls along the tide line as a group start digging holes with their equipment; over lunch, a couple describe what they have seen in the distance, crab claws waving, snapping and gesturing.
 By 3pm the water recedes to reveal a secret on the seabed, the lifeguards wait and the family sleeps.
 Who’s shouting?
 Who knows what’s going on?
 Birds drift, the boat station is poised.
 More swimmers arrive for a late bout, they stand still; someone says “It’s going to be a high, high tide.”

-The ambition of the day is to create a document in film and sound through social interaction and site intervention.
+The ambition of the day was to create a document in film and sound through social interaction and site intervention.
 The artistic process will be on show, an emergent event in the making; a series of meetings with place and public.
 The film will return for screening, back to the place of its making.

 We will have a crew of collaborators, a loose arc of activities for the day – the sea swimmers bookend the time – plus space to respond to what we find.
 A mobile office in a van, a station set up to review the material as we go, to look at and ponder, try things out, speak to people who are there, observe what’s happening, shape a response.